Andre601/VanillaPlus/docs/wiki/tools/scythe.md

 Only blocks that match one of the following criteria will be broken, with non-matching blocks being ignored:

 - The block is a fully aged, harvestable crop (Carrot, Potato, Wheat, etc).
-- The block has the `#minecraft:flowers` block tag.
 - The block has the [`#vanillaplus:scythe_harvestable`](../mechanics/tags.md#vanillaplus-scythe_harvestable) block tag.

 ## Obtaining